Find Your Missing Email

 Here are the most common ways to lose email, and what to do about them.

 Remember to look at or take action on every computer or device you use to access your email.
 Exception: a computer or device where you only use Outlook on the web.
-Once you've checked you Outlook on the web settings on one device, you don't need to check them on any other device.
+Once you’ve checked your settings for Outlook on the web on one device, you don’t need to check them on any other device.

 Conversation View [affects all Office 365 clients]